 The Castle of Limassol is a bit more accessible, dating from Byzantine times, it’s in the heart of the city and now houses a museum.
 Or for those who like to have more of a reason to visit somewhere head to Kolosi Castle.
 A short journey from the city, this is the heartland of the Cypriot wine lands and is a great place to sample some of the local tipple including the local sweet wine commandaria.

-Being in Cyprus, you’re never far from the sea and some incredible beaches.
+Being in Cyprus by yacht rental, you're never far from the sea and some incredible beaches.
 There are plenty to choose from with options for action packed watersports and party beaches, to more secluded and sedate coves.

 Ladies Mile beach is situated in the nearby Akrotiri enclave (officially part of the UK), but visitors can come and go easily to the beach for the day.
 This long sandy stretch is ideal for children as the sea is shallow and calm around here.

 Governors Beach, a little further along the coastline towards Larnaca, is more suited to snorkelers.
 With its rocky reef, you can swim and spot fish darting for cover and then head back to shore to enjoy a snack at one of the many tavernas.

 One of the best things to do in Limassol is to head out into the sea and enjoy the coastline with a boat rental.
 With a selection of great motor yachts to charter in Limassol, you can spend the day on the waves and find your own private beach.
 Bring along a snorkel mask or a fishing rod and make the most of your Sailo boat rental for Limassol fishing trips.

 New Marina Limassol